oracle-livelabs/goldengate/goldengate-microservices23ai/transactions/transactions.md

     role VARCHAR2(100)
     );</copy>
     ```
-2. Enter the following into the Worksheet, and then click **Run Statement**.
-This statement inserts five male players and one male coach into the `HR.players` table.
+2. Run the following script to insert five male players and one male coach into the `HR.players` table in the HR schema, and then click **Run Statement**.

     ```
     <copy>INSERT INTO HR.PLAYERS (id, name, role) VALUES (1, 'John Doe', 'player');